• Skip to primary navigation

 Heel Hold

 As you can probably guess from the responsiveness section above, the heel hold was not good for my feet in these boots.
-This might be completely different in a 7.5 and could be largely down to the boots being a bit big overall.
-But I felt a lot of heel lift in these boots, particularly for slower speed tight turns.
+This would likely be completely different in a 7.5 and could be largely down to the boots being a bit big overall.
+But I felt a good amount of heel lift in these boots, particularly for slower speed tight turns.
+I've scored it a little higher than I would, as I feel sizing would correct this to a large extent, based on testing other boots 1/2 a size apart and how much difference that can make to heel hold.
+But still couldn't give it more than a 3/5.

 Adjustability